Acellera/htmd/doc/source/explanation/msm-workflow.md

 ## 1. SimList - enumerate trajectories

-{py:func}`~htmd.simlist.simlist` walks a `data/` (or `filtered/`) directory tree and returns a list of {py:class}`~htmd.simlist.Sim` objects, each pointing at one trajectory together with its topology.
-This is the moral equivalent of `glob` plus topology matching, and it's the only object you carry through the rest of the pipeline.
+{py:func}`~htmd.simlist.simlist` takes an explicit list of trajectory directories and a matching list of topology files (or one shared topology), and returns a list of {py:class}`~htmd.simlist.Sim` objects, each pointing at one trajectory together with its topology.
+It's the moral equivalent of `glob` plus topology matching - you provide the globs - and it's the only object you carry through the rest of the pipeline.

 ```python
 from htmd.ui import *